Shou/boolean-like/README.md

 ## Operator precedence

-The operators specify argument precedence where necessary, indicating which argument is to be returned when there is a conflict.
-Xorlike does not have this issue because to succeed both cannot be true-like, and when both are false-like only unary false-like constructors are allowed, hence the argument precedence is irrelevant.
+The operators specify argument precedence where necessary, visually indicating which argument is to be returned when there is a conflict, by the LT/GT symbols.
+Xorlike does not have this
+issue because to succeed both cannot be true-like, and when both are false-like only unary false-like constructors are allowed, hence the argument precedence is irrelevant.